rajeshgopal/jenkins-aws/modules/jenkins/README.md

 [Puppet](http://www.puppetlabs.com/puppet/introduction/) module that you can include in your own tree.

-# Jenkins 2

-This module does not presently support Jenkins 2.x due to incompatible changes with 1.x.
-Support is planned for a future release.

 # Experimental Types and Providers

 _The experimental types/providers are **not for the faint of heart**.
 If you are